Operator Product States on Tensor Powers of $C^\ast$-Algebras: Entanglement Kernel and the Reduced Space and State

-Without extracting more information about $\Kk_\omega$, this is as far one can go with the reduction process and things are far from satisfactory.
-Indeed, $\Dd_n$'s do not generate a matrix order structure, in general, and such structure is essential for defining a factorizing map $\EM$ with correct properties and, as such, it is also essential for the reconstruction block of the program.
-Here are a few things that can go wrong: \begin{itemize} \item $\Dd_n$'s may fail to be closed spaces; \item $\Dd_n$'s may not be compatible, in the sense that the relation $A^\ast \Dd_n A \subseteq \Dd_m$ may fail for $A$ an ordinary $n \times m$ matrix; \item The intersections $\Dd_n \cap (-\Dd_n)$ might contain elements other than $0$. \end{itemize}
+This indicates that $\Bb_n$ spaces may carry more structure, perhaps that of an operator system, but, without a more refined characterization of the entanglement kernel, this cannot be established.
+Let us point out that, as of now, the structure of the reduced data is quite far from the one assumed in \cite{FannesCMP1992}, where the authors focused on the special cases where $\Bb_\omega$ is a $C^\ast$-algebra and the reduced state $\bar \omega$ is a completely positive map.
+As we shall see, in general, $\Dd_n$'s defined above do not generate an Archimedean matrix order structure, hence an abstract operator structure.
+Here are a few things that can go wrong: \begin{itemize} \item $\Dd_n$'s may fail to be closed spaces; \item $\Dd_n$'s may not be compatible, in the sense that the relation $A^\ast \Dd_n A \subseteq \Dd_m$ may fail for $A$ an ordinary $n \times m$ matrix; \item The intersections $\Dd_n \cap (-\Dd_n)$ might contain elements other than $0$. \end{itemize} Of course, there are states for which $\Dd_n$'s do supply Archimedean matrix order structures and explicit sufficient conditions for this to happen will be supplied in the next section.

-Of course, there are states for which $\Dd_n$'s do supply matrix order structures and explicit sufficient conditions will be supplied in the next section.
-We, however, plan to develop our analysis in the most general conditions possible.
+To summarize, the data that we pass to the reduction process is that of an operator space with extra structure: